 3

 **If Cal-GETC Areas 5A, 5B & 5C are all satisfied by previous or current Major Elective Science courses, this course can be any elective course numbered 100-499.
-If one of these areas is not satisfied, choose a course from the unsatisfied area.
+If one of these areas is not satisfied, select a course from the unsatisfied area.

 ***Electives may include any courses numbered 100-499.
+Meet with a counselor to discuss potential elective course options.

 Legend